 Council introduced surcharging from 1 November 2008 and has increased its client's ability to pay by credit card.
-The surcharge for the 2014/2015 rating year will be .07% and is inclusive of GST.
+The surcharge for the 2014/2015 rating year will be .7% and is inclusive of GST.
 Council has also introduced B Pay which is the most cost effective method of payment for clients and Council.
 Internet gateways have also been introduced for payment options.

-Interest on Overdue Rates
+Interest on Overdue Rates/Water Accounts

-Interest accrues on a daily basis on rates and charges that remain unpaid after they become due and payable.
+Interest accrues on a daily basis on rates and charges, and water accounts that remain unpaid after they become due and payable.
 Council will apply the maximum interest allowable under Section 566(3) of the Local Government Act 1993 for the 2014/2015 rating year which is 8.5%.